kunalupadya/Breakout/README.md

 Cheat keys:3 to increase ball size, 4 to have the bomb powerup, and 5 to activate double popper

 Known Bugs: The ball sometimes gets stuck on the triangles and walls (an increase in ball size can cause this).
 The ball also sometimes instantly breaks a block when it hits from the side.
 I have implemented logic to make the ball bounce properly, but it still fails sometimes.
 When this happens, the ball gets stuck in the block, and pops the block repeatedly.
+Also, the final screen (game over) sometimes fails unexpectedly.
+I am unsure as to why this is, but it flashes and takes a while to activate.
+In this situation, you just have to hit the spacebar a few times and wait a second.

-Extra credit: I added rotators to reverse the direction of the ball, and a score multiplier to increase the score of the
+Extra credit: I added rotators to reverse the direction of the ball, and a score multiplier to increase the score when you have gone a while without dying.

 ### Notes

 ### Impressions
+Generally, the game works quite well.
+The scene switches very well, and each individual level is well designed.
+The third level is quite difficult, and I like the way it plays.
+One of the main issues with the game is the predictability of bounces, this leads to situations with the ball bouncing off of rotators in an infinite loop.
+If given more time, I would fix this by slightly randomizing the bounces off of rotators.
+I would also fix the issues with the ball incorrectly bouncing off of blocks on the sides.